Variational inequality solutions and finite stopping time for a class of shear-thinning flows: Proof of Theorem

-\end{defi} We will also say that \eqref{eq:wf} is the weak formulation in space of the weak solution of \eqref{eq:gal2} when the time is fixed.
-We point out that this definition makes sense since we are studying smooth Galerkin weak solutions.
-Then, in order to obtain weak limits into the Galerkin formulation, we establish some estimates.
+We point out that this definition makes sense since we are studying smooth finite dimensional Galerkin solutions.
+Then, in order to obtain weak limits into the Galerkin formulation, we establish usual energy estimates, proved in Appendix~\ref{app:lemmas}.